ichigotake/android-sqlite-helper/README.md

 This is very simple `SQLiteOpenHelper` wrapper for lightweight application.

-Don't use reflection, annotation processor, and other magics.
+Don't use reflection, annotation processor, no proguard configuration.

-If you may need rich interfaces, I recommends to use other library.
+If you may need rich interfaces, we recommends to use other library.

 ## Todo